Yuki’s Vocalists

 The Tokyo Philharmonic Chorus, founded in 1956, is a choir of professional vocalists, which was formed by Tanaka Nobuaki and some twenty graduates of the vocal course at Tokyo University of the Arts.
 Its predecessor was “Ensemble Society“, of which Tanaka was a member.
 Currently TPC is is run by Association for Promoting Choral Music, and is based in Dai-ichi Seimei Hall in Tokyo and Izumi Hall in Osaka.
 It performs 200 concerts a year, including regular concerts.

 In addition, it engages in various musical activities such as teaching at elementary/junior high schools, commercial messages and TV programs, overseas performances, and commissions to compose choral songs as well as their first performances.
 Some of their most notable works are “Symphonic Poem “Himeji”/“Sumidagawa,” “Suite “Kisetsu e no Manazashi,” “Watashi no Negai”/ “Musei Doukoku,” and “Shinano no Minwa ni yoru Mittsu no Ballad”.
-With Yuki they performed chorus from various soundtracks like Xenosaga Episode II and III, Tsubasa Chronicle, El Cazador de la Bruja, Shin Hokuto on Ken, Kara no Kyoukai, Pandora Hearts and in Yuki’s solo album “Fiction”.
+With Yuki they performed chorus from various soundtracks like Xenosaga Episode II and III, Tsubasa Chronicle, El Cazador de la Bruja, Shin Hokuto on Ken, Kara no Kyoukai, Pandora Hearts, Fate/Zero, Sword Art Online and in Yuki’s solo album “Fiction”.

 Official Site | Choir Members